mintynet/car-in-a-box/README.md

 ## Fuel and Engine Temperature gauge
 These are just potentiometers across the lines on the respective wiring in the vehicle loom.

+## SMEG IV2+ CAN simulator
+The SMEG IV2+ CAN simulator was created to be able to operate the IVI without the rest of the vehicle being present.
+It uses a [Nano-can](https://github.com/mintynet/nano-can) and the sketch in the IVI-CAN-Sim folder has details of the wiring required on the IVI.